 Aside from signaling you owe back taxes, an IRS lien can severely impair your credit score, affect your ability to secure loans, and even result in employment complications.
 Fortunately, the Collection Due Process Hearing, or CDP hearing, offers you a chance to contest this federal tax lien.
 This hearing enables you to:

-- Challenge the tax liability secured by the lien if you did not have a prior opportunity to dispute the back taxes owed;
+- Challenge the tax amount protected by the lien, especially if you haven’t had a prior opportunity to contest the sum you owe;

-- Raise spousal defenses such as Innocent Spouse Relief;
+- Advocate for spousal defenses like Innocent Spouse Relief;

-- Request an IRS payment plan, negotiate an offer in compromise, or place the account in currently not collectible;
+- Propose an IRS payment plan, bargain an offer in compromise, or argue for a “currently not collectible” status;

-- Challenge the appropriateness of IRS collection activity; or
+- Question the aptness of IRS collection actions;

-- Raise any other issue that you believe is relevant to resolving your tax case.
+- Present any additional issues pertinent to resolving your tax case.